-To calculate the error on the CV it is possible to use the actual measurement errors of the CVDD but in general the errors of the CVDD can not be ascertained for each condition of use.
-Instead of this it is easier to consider the mpes applicable to the CVDD.
-It is considered that a CVDD fulfilling all the requirements in 6.4 has measurement errors smaller than or equal to the mpes which are applicable to it
+For calculating the error on CV it is possible to use the actual measurement errors of the CVDD but in general the errors of the CVDD can not be known for each condition of use.
+Instead of this it is easier to consider the MPEs applicable to the CVDD.
+It is considered that a CVDD fulfilling all the requirements provided in 6.4 has measurement errors smaller than or equal to MPEs which are applicable to it.

-These mpes, hereafter noted mpe{CVDD} , are used as the relevant component to calculate the error on the CV.
+These MPEs, noted MPECVDD latter, are used as the relevant component to calculate the error on CV.

-For the combination of components and as far as necessary, these mpes may be reduced to a resulting "standard uncertainty", u{CVDD} , dividing by the appropriate coverage factor (see 7.4.2.6).
+For the combination of components and as far as necessary, these MPEs may be reduced to a resulting "standard uncertainty", uCVDD, dividing by the appropriate coverage factor (see 7.4.2.6).

-7.4.2.2 Uncertainty on the time determination
+7.4.2.2 Uncertainty on time determination

-The provision in 7.4.1 has to be fulfilled and by convention the expanded uncertainty on the time determination is assumed to be nil provided the sampling transit and the delay for gas analysis are negligible or can be corrected for, without significant uncertainty.
+The provision in 7.4.1 has to be fulfilled and by convention the expanded uncertainty on time determination is assumed to be nil provided the sampling transit and the delay for gas analysis are negligible or can be corrected for without significant uncertainty.

-When this is not the case, this component is evaluated according to the relevant documented provisions.
-At the level of this Recommendation it is not possible to state more provisions on this and the validation of the evaluation of this component is the responsibility of the Authority.
+When it is not the case this component is evaluated according to the relevant documented provisions.
+At the level of this IR it is not possible to state more provisions on this and the validation of the evaluation of this component is of the responsibility of the Authority.

-For the combination of components and as far as necessary, this expanded uncertainty may be reduced to a resulting standard uncertainty, u_T , dividing by the appropriate coverage factor (see 7.4.2.6).
+For the combination of components and as far as necessary, this expanded uncertainty may be reduced to a resulting standard uncertainty, uT, dividing by the appropriate coverage factor (see 7.4.2.6).

-7.4.2.3 Uncertainty on the stability of the CV
+7.4.2.3 Uncertainty on CV stability

-During the time interval over which the representative CV is determined, the stability of the instantaneous CV leads to an uncertainty component, $U{\rm C}$.
+During the time interval the representative CV is determined, the stability of the instantaneous CV leads to an uncertainty component, UC.

 This component is evaluated according to the relevant documented provisions.
-At the level of this Recommendation it is not possible to state more provisions on this and the validation of the evaluation of this component is of the responsibility of the Authority.
+At the level of this IR it is not possible to state more provisions on this and the validation of the evaluation of this component is of the responsibility of the authority.
 Annex C provides examples.

-For the combination of components and as far as necessary, this expanded uncertainty may be reduced to a resulting standard uncertainty, u_C , when dividing by the appropriate coverage factor (see 7.4.2.6).
+For the combination of components and as far as necessary, this expanded uncertainty may be reduced to a resulting standard uncertainty, uC, dividing by the appropriate coverage factor (see 7.4.2.6).